mitchcapper/CefSharpDockerfiles/README.md

 ## General Warnings
--Cannot do component builds as it will not work for other items -remove_webcore_debug_symbols seemed to also cause issues -DONT USE is_win_fastlink as it is only for debug builds not for release -YOU MUST DO A --quiet VS install for headless, otherwise it will just hang forever.
+- Cannot do component builds as it will not work for other items
+- Remove_webcore_debug_symbols seemed to also cause issues
+- DONT USE is_win_fastlink as it is only for debug builds not for release
+- YOU MUST DO A --quiet VS install for headless, otherwise it will just hang forever.

 ## Additional Resources
 The following were helpful: